 Students can change their direct deposit account information by contacting the VA Regional Office at 888.442.4551.

 Chapter 1606, 1607 and 30 must verify their enrollment at the end of each month by calling 877.823.2378.

 Chapter 33 students do not need to verify their enrollment.

-When you have completed UND's Certification Application and received the confirmation email you are done and ready for processing.
-Once UND certifies your courses, it may take six-eight weeks for the VA to make a payment.
+When students have completed UND's Certification Application and received the confirmation email, the semester certification will be processed.
+Once UND certifies those courses, it may take six-eight weeks for the VA to make a payment.